abidurnurohi/customer-support/README.md

 State is managed within a component itself and can change over time, usually in response to user actions

 What is the useState hook, and how does it work?
+It's a react function that lets you add state to functional components.
+It works by returning an array with two values.

+How can you share state between components in React?
+By lifting the states up to a common parent component and passing it down as props.

+How is event handling done in React?
+It is the process of managing user interactions using event handler functions.
+It uses camelCase syntax and passes functions instead of strings unlike plain HTML